kcheriyath/csvlinter/README.md

 # CSV Linter Action

-GitHub action that runs `csvlint`.
+GitHub action that runs [csvlint](https://github.com/Clever/csvlint).

-The project is heavily based on salt-lint-action, which was created by Roald Nefs and the action from blackstar257 at [docker-csvlint](https://github.com/blackstar257/docker-csvlint).

-This action adds few additional parameters like file paths and patterns to `docker-csvlint`.

-Also added is the ability to use an external file list and a configurable exit status.
+This action allows inputs for file paths, patterns and external file lists (check below how to use it for only changed files).
+There is also the ability for a configurable exit status.

 ## Usage